gmuinos/gmuinos.github.io/recipes/crunchyCaesar/index.md

 Based on [this](https://www.boerschappen.nl/recepten/Caesar-salade/) recipe.

 [^1]: Alternatively, place all the herbs and spices in a skillet with the oil and warm the oil for some minutes.
 Use a strainer to separate.
 Keep both.
 Use the fragant oil for the chickpeas in the oven and add the herbs when removing the chickpeas from the oven.
+Trick by Kenji López-Alt.